To claim, or not to claim? That is the question.

 At renewal time

-Whether you file the claim or not, use your annual renewal to freshen up on your policy requirements, your coverage limits, understand your deductibles and determine if you should make a personal insurance claim or fund the repairs yourself.
-Contact a HUB Broker today.
+Whether you file the claim or not, use your annual renewal to freshen up on your policy requirements and coverage limits, understand your deductibles and determine if you should make a personal insurance claim or fund the repairs yourself.